DavidSouther/software_craftsmanship/04_unit_testing/README.md

 ### Exercises:

 * Rugs Tests
-* Lander Tests
+* Maze Tests

 ## Advanced Topics

 * Before Each: Block of setup
 * Mocks: Replacing complex with simple behavior
-  * Test HiLo with mocked random
+  * Test rugs input/output
-* Spies: Checking if related code has been called with the expeced values
+* Spies: Checking if related code has been called with the expected values
   * Spy on datetime to test clock
 * Test Driven Development
   * Red/Green/Refactor